About us

 In May we also enjoy the spring migration at Tawas Point State Park, where nearly 300 species have been recorded.
 Year around, we find the confluence of the AuSable River and Lake Huron provides a feeding ground for gulls, terns, and visiting shorebirds.
 Little Gulls, Icelandics, Greater Blackbacks, Purple Sandpipers, and Black-necked Stilt have been recorded there.

 Join us.
 The birding is free.
-Do not be surprised if we go out to look at native wildflowers, migrating Monarch butterflies, or just stargaze.
-Look over the programs and field trips.
+Do not be surprised if we go out to look at native wildflowers, migrating Monarch butterflies, listen to owls by fire light or just stargaze.

 See you here!